iwehrman/brackets/README.md

 That's it!
 When you run the Edge Code shell, just open `brackets/src/index.html`.

-[OPTIONAL] If you need to sync changes with the real brackets repo, do the following:
+[OPTIONAL] If you need to sync changes with the real brackets repo, do the following to get set up for the steps below:

     $ git remote add public https://github.com/adobe/brackets.git
     $ git remote add private https://git.corp.adobe.com/edge/edge-code.git